oliwiah/Map_Styling_With_Pictures/README.md

 # Map Styling with Pictures

-This application allows you to view pictures based on a geolocation and also change Google Maps styles in a side bar options.
+This application allows you to view pictures based on a geolocation and also change Google Maps styles in a side bar options using Flat UI.

 ## Technologies used